-- A. Must conduct both an Adult and HCBS CAHPS survey using the current version of CAHPS. - B. Must include all Medicaid core questions in both surveys.

-C. Must add the following supplemental dental care questions, one through three, Community HealthChoices Agreement effective January 1, 2017 from the Supplemental Items for Adult/HCBS Questionnaires to both the Adult and HCBS CAHPS surveys and questions four and five to the HCBS CAHPS survey:
+- A. Must conduct both an Adult and HCBS CAHPS survey using the current version of CAHPS. - B. Must include all Medicaid core questions in both surveys. - C. Must add the following supplemental dental care questions, one through three, from the Supplemental Items for Adult/HCBS Questionnaires to both the Adult and HCBS CAHPS surveys and questions four, five, and six to the HCBS CAHPS survey:

 - D1.
 In the last six months, did you get care from a dentist's office or dental clinic? - D2.
 In the last six months, how many times did you go to a dentist's office or dental clinic for care for yourself? - D3.
 We want to know your rating of your dental care from all dentists and other dental Providers in the last six months.
 How would you rate your dental care (on a scale of 1 to 10)? - D4.
-What are the major difficulties you have in seeing a dentist as often as you need? - o I have trouble getting transportation to my dentist - o I forget to go - I do not like dentists - o It is difficult to schedule an appointment - My dentist does not have convenient office hours - I have to wait too long in the waiting room - \circ ~ I am afraid or nervous to go - I don't have time - I don't have someone to watch my children - I can't take time off from work - I don't know how to find a dentist - o I cannot find an office with physically accessible equipment - o I cannot find an office whose site is physically accessible - I have trouble finding a dentist who speaks my language - I have trouble getting orthodontic (braces) care - The dentists I call do not accept my insurance - Medicaid does not cover dentists - None of the above.
-I haven't had any difficulty in seeing a dentist - Other (write in)
+What are the major difficulties you have in seeing a dentist as often as you need? - o I have trouble getting transportation to my dentist - o I forget to go - o I do not like dentists - o It is difficult to schedule an appointment - o My dentist does not have convenient office hours - o I have to wait too long in the waiting room - o I am afraid or nervous to go - o I don't have time - o I don't have someone to watch my children - o I can't take time off from work - I don't know how to find a dentist - o I cannot find an office with physically accessible equipment - o I cannot find an office whose site is physically accessible - o I have trouble finding a dentist who speaks my language - o I have trouble getting orthodontic (braces) care - o The dentists I call do not accept my insurance - o Medicaid does not cover dentists - o None of the above.
+I haven't had any difficulty in seeing adentist - o Other (write in)